Efficient Variational Bayes Learning of Graphical Models with Smooth Structural Changes: Experimental Results

-We observe that BADGE typically obtains the highest $F_1$-score with the least amount of computational time, regardless of the dimension, the sample size, and the graph density.
-In other words, BADGE can well recover the time-varying graph structure in an automated fashion.
-On the other hand, the oracle results of LOGGLE and SINGLE are comparable to that of BADGE.
+We observe that BASS typically obtains the highest $F_1$-score with the shortest period of computational time, regardless of the dimension, the sample size, and the graph density.
+In other words, BASS can well recover the time-varying graph structure in an automated fashion.
+On the other hand, the oracle results of LOGGLE and SINGLE are comparable to that of BASS.
 However, in practice, we have no information on the true graphs and therefore cannot choose the tuning parameters that maximize the $F_1$-score (i.e., minimize the difference between the true and estimated graphs).
 As mentioned before, one practical approach to choosing the tuning parameters is CV.
 Unfortunately, as can be observed from Table~\ref{tab:syn_dim}-\ref{tab:syn_density}, the CV results are typically worse than the oracle results, indicating that CV cannot always find the optimal tuning parameters.
+Since we only consider 5 candidates for each tuning parameter and so the distance between every two combinations of tuning parameters is relatively large, the wrong choice of the optimal parameters may lead to a large gap between the CV and the oracle results.
 Additionally, we can see that LOGGLE and SINGLE outperform KERNEL in terms of $F_1$-score after capturing the temporal dependence across $K^{(t)}$.
-Nevertheless, they become prohibitively slow when $P \geq 100$, severely hindering their applications to large-scale problems in practice.
-By contrast, BADGE improves the estimation accuracy while being more efficient.
-Indeed, as shown in Fig.~\ref{fig:t_vs_p}, the computational time of BADGE approximately increases \emph{quadratically} with $P$, whereas that of the other methods is approximately a \emph{cubic} function of $P$.
+Nevertheless, they become prohibitively slow when $P \geq 100$, severely hindering their application to large-scale problems.
+By contrast, BASS improves the estimation accuracy while being more efficient.
+Indeed, as shown in Fig.~\ref{fig:t_vs_p}, the computational time of BASS approximately increases \emph{quadratically} with $P$, whereas that of the other methods is approximately a \emph{cubic} function of $P$.
 These observations are in agreement with the theoretical time complexity.
 On the other hand, the computational time of all methods increases linearly with $N$ (see Table~\ref{tab:syn_sample}), while the graph density does not have much effect on the computational time (see Table~\ref{tab:syn_density}).
-Finally, we find that the performance of BADGE and all oracle results in terms of $F_1$-score becomes better as the dimension $P$ decreases, the graph density $N_e$ decreases or the sample size $N$ increases.
+Finally, we find that the performance of BASS and all oracle results in terms of $F_1$-score improves as the dimension $P$ decreases, the graph density $N_e$ decreases or the sample size $N$ increases.
 In general, more information is required to reliably estimate the true graphs when $P$ or $N_e$ increases, but the sample size $N$ remains invariant in these cases, thus degrading the performance of these methods.
 On the other hand, according to Eq.~\eqref{eq:syn_data}, the precision matrix $K^{(t)}$ changes more slowly with $t$ as the sample size $N$ increases, and so it becomes easier to estimate the time-varying graphs.
-This explains the improvement of the $F_1$-score with the increase of $N$.
+This explains the improvement of the $F_1$-score with increasing $N$.